Mukai models and Borcherds products: Abstract

 \section{Abstract}

 Let ${\Fgn}$ be the moduli space of $n$-pointed $K3$ surfaces of genus $g$ with at worst rational double points.
-We prove that the ring of pluricanonical forms on ${\Fgn}$ is isomorphic to the ring of orthogonal modular forms of weight divisible by $19+n$, twisted by the determinant character and with vanishing condition at the $(-2)$-Heegner divisor.
-This maps canonical forms on a smooth projective model to cusp forms.

-Then we use Borcherds products to find a lower bound of $n$ where ${\Fgn}$ has nonnegative Kodaira dimension, and compare this with an upper bound where ${\Fgn}$ is unirational or uniruled using classical and Mukai models in $g\leq 20$.
-In some cases, this reveals the exact transition point of Kodaira dimension.
-When $n$ is sufficiently large, the Kodaira dimension stabilizes to $19$.
+We establish an isomorphism between the ring of pluricanonical forms on ${\Fgn}$ and the ring of certain orthogonal modular forms, and give applications to the birational type of ${\Fgn}$.
+We prove that the Kodaira dimension of ${\Fgn}$ stabilizes to $19$ when $n$ is sufficiently large.
+Then we use explicit Borcherds products to find a lower bound of $n$ where ${\Fgn}$ has nonnegative Kodaira dimension, and compare this with an upper bound where ${\Fgn}$ is unirational or uniruled using Mukai models of $K3$ surfaces in $g\leq 20$.
+This reveals the exact transition point of Kodaira dimension in some $g$.